-Professional rugby games vary in length based on the type of rugby being played.
-15s or rugby union matches consist of two 40-minute halves.
-Generally, these timed halves run without stoppage, much like association football.
+Professional rugby games are typically 80 minutes long and divided into two 40 minute halves, though they can vary in length based on the type of rugby being played.
+15s, or rugby union matches, consist of two 40-minute halves, and these timed halves generally run without stoppage, much like association football.
 Although rugby union games are 80 minutes in total, they generally take around 100-120 minutes to complete in real-time.
 This takes into account a 15-minute halftime and any injury or game stoppages.

 End of Game Process

 Games or halves do not end right when the clock hits zero.
 At the 40th and 80th-minute marks in rugby union, the match enters the ‘final play’ scenario.
 The same is done for rugby sevens at the 7th and 14th-minute marks.
 This scenario continues the game until a dead ball occurs.
 Dead ball situations will end the game or half for all but a few scenarios.
 If a restart of play from kickoff, lineout, or scrum occurs after a score is awarded, the play must be finished.
-A free-kick or penalty to the team with possession will not end the half, and neither will a kick for touch directly from a penalty.
+A free-kick or penalty to the team with possession will not end the half, and neither will a kick or touch directly from a penalty.
 The scoring team must still attempt a conversion if a try is scored.

-How long is a rugby 7s game?
+How long is a rugby sevens game?

-How long is an under 15 rugby match?
+How long is an under-15 rugby match?

-How long is an under 13 rugby match?
+How long is an under-13 rugby match?

 Under-13 matches are also shortened for the purpose of protecting younger players from injury.
 Learning to tackle in rugby is a process, and newer players are more likely to make mistakes that lead to injuries.
 With this intention in mind, under-13 games consist of only 25-minute halves, or 50 minutes in total.
 With a five to 10-minute halftime, the real-time length of an under-13 rugby match is 60 to 75 minutes.